uh-mickwal/GRobot/README.md

 Once a robot is created (instantiated), the robot object has five methods available.
 E.g. if the robot is instantiated as fred:

  fred.forward() # Moves robot orthogonally forward one grid square.
- # If way is blocked returns "Bang" and the robot will turn # into a black circle, otherwise returns "OK"
- # If the robot has already returned "Bang", subsequent calls to # forward will return "Broken" fred.right()
+ If way is blocked returns "Bang" and the robot will turn # into a black circle, otherwise returns "OK" If the robot has already returned "Bang", subsequent calls to # forward will return "Broken"

+ fred.right()
- # robot turns 90 degrees right, returns "OK", or "Broken" if a # collision has occured fred.left()
+ robot turns 90 degrees right, returns "OK", or "Broken" if a collision has occured

+ fred.left()
- # robot turns 90 degrees left, returns "OK", or "Broken" if a
- # collision has occured
+ robot turns 90 degrees left, returns "OK", or "Broken" if a collision has occured

+ fred.look()
- fred.look() # Returns a list of elements [viewLeft, viewDiagLeft, # viewForward, viewDiagRight, viewRight]
- # Each element can be either "Wall" if the forward way
- # is blocked by a Wall, a name of the robot
- # blocking the way, or None if the way is clear.
-If a collison
- # has occured, this will return a list of ["Broken"]*5.
+ Returns a list of elements [viewLeft, viewDiagLeft, # viewForward, viewDiagRight, viewRight] Each element can be either "Wall" if the forward way is blocked by a Wall, the name of a robot blocking the way, or None if the way is clear.
+If a collison has occured, this will return a list of ["Broken"]*5.

- fred.init(x,y) # Resets and initialises the named robot to start at position
+ fred.init(x,y) # Resets and initialises the named robot to start at position (x, y).
- # (x, y).
 Note. x and y are optional.
-If left out uses last
- # provided values from an init() or NewRobot
+ If left out uses last provided values from an init() or NewRobot

-There is one function in the module availalble: grobot.demo() This provides a short demo of how to create a NewRobot() and use the methods described above.
+There is one function in the module availalble: grobot.demo().
+This provides a short demo of how to create a NewRobot() and use the methods described above.
 The demo is run automatically if the module is run directly (i.e. not imported):

 def demo():
  fred=NewRobot("fred", 1, 1)